|01/17/2022||Retrospective Study Finds That Masimo SET® Pulse Oximetry Has No Difference in Accuracy or Bias Between Black People and White People|

 ORi and RPVi have not received FDA 510(k) clearance and are not available for sale in the United States.
 The use of the trademark Patient SafetyNet is under license from University HealthSystem Consortium.

 This press release includes forward-looking statements as defined in Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, in connection with the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements include, among others, statements regarding the potential effectiveness of Masimo iSirona™, Hospital Automation™, and Root®.
-These forward-looking statements are based on current expectations about future events affecting us and are subject to risks and uncertainties, all of which are difficult to predict and many of which are beyond our control and could cause our actual results to differ materially and adversely from those expressed in our forward-looking statements as a result of various risk factors, including, but not limited to: risks related to our assumptions regarding the repeatability of clinical results; risks related to our belief that Masimo's unique noninvasive measurement technologies, including Masimo iSirona, Hospital Automation, and Root, contribute to positive clinical outcomes and patient safety; risks related to our belief that Masimo noninvasive medical breakthroughs provide cost-effective solutions and unique advantages; risks related to COVID-19; as well as other factors discussed in the "Risk Factors" section of our most recent reports filed with the Securities and Exchange Commission ("SEC"), which may be obtained for free at the SEC’s website at www.sec.gov.
+These forward-looking statements include, among others, statements regarding the potential effectiveness of Masimo SET® and RD SET®, and Masimo's plan to conduct additional studies on the accuracy of Masimo SET® and RD SET on black people and white people ("Additional Studies".)
+These forward-looking statements are based on current expectations about future events affecting us and are subject to risks and uncertainties, all of which are difficult to predict and many of which are beyond our control and could cause our actual results to differ materially and adversely from those expressed in our forward-looking statements as a result of various risk factors, including, but not limited to: risks related to our assumptions regarding the repeatability of clinical results; risks related to our belief that Masimo's unique noninvasive measurement technologies, including Masimo SET® and RD SET, contribute to positive clinical outcomes and patient safety; risks that Masimo fails to conduct Additional Studies as planned; risks that the researchers' conclusions and findings may be inaccurate; risks related to our belief that Masimo noninvasive medical breakthroughs provide cost-effective solutions and unique advantages; risks related to COVID-19; as well as other factors discussed in the "Risk Factors" section of our most recent reports filed with the Securities and Exchange Commission ("SEC"), which may be obtained for free at the SEC’s website at www.sec.gov.
 Although we believe that the expectations reflected in our forward-looking statements are reasonable, we do not know whether our expectations will prove correct.
 All forward-looking statements included in this press release are expressly qualified in their entirety by the foregoing cautionary statements.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of today’s date.
 We do not undertake any obligation to update, amend or clarify these statements or the “Risk Factors” contained in our most recent reports filed with the SEC, whether as a result of new information, future events or otherwise, except as may be required under the applicable securities laws.

 Phone: (949) 396-3376